Buns and Guns

-Buns and Guns was a fast-food restaurant in Sfeir, a southern suburb of Beirut, Lebanon in a Hezbollah controlled area.
+Buns and Guns was a fast-food restaurant in Sfeir, a southern suburb of Beirut, Lebanon.
 The restaurant's theme was military decor, fake assault rifles, and camouflage netting, as well as recorded gunfire sounds.
 The dishes were served with names of "rocket-propelled grenade" (chicken on a skewer) and other names like Kalashnikov, Dragunov, Viper, and B52.
 Their motto was "A sandwich can kill you."